lostintangent/azjs/README.md

 ## Authentication Reference

-As mentioned in the "getting started" section, the `azjs` CLI defaults to using an interactive login experience upon first use.
-However, if you'd like to customize the credentials that `azjs` uses to manage your Azure account, you can set the following four environment variables (each have two variant names):
+The `azjs` CLI defaults to using an interactive login experience, in order to provide a simple getting started experience.
+However, if you'd like to customize the exact credentials that `azjs` uses to manage your Azure account, you can specify a specific service principal to use for authentication, by setting the following four environment variables (using either of the listed aliases):

 * **azureSubId / ARM_SUBSRIPTION_ID** - The ID of the Azure subscription that you'd like to manage resources within
 * **azureServicePrincipalClientId / ARM_CLIENT_ID** - The name of the service principal
 * **azureServicePrincipalPassword / ARM_CLIENT_SECRET** - The password of the service principal
 * **azureServicePrincipalTenantId / ARM_TENANT_ID** - The ID of the tenant that the service principal was created in

-> These are the same environment variables that are expected from the [Serverless](https://serverless.com/framework/docs/providers/azure/guide/credentials/) experience for Azure Functions.
-However, other tools such as Terraform use different names for these variables, so I'll be updating them to support both naming conventions.
+> These are the same environment variables that are expected from the [Serverless](https://serverless.com/framework/docs/providers/azure/guide/credentials/) experience for Azure Functions (`azure*`), and the Terraform Azure builder (`ARM*`), so if you've already set these environment variables in order to use one or both of these tools, then `azjs` will automatically use the same credentials.